At which campus can I study this program?

 Program Learning Objectives

-- Graduates will demonstrate knowledge of engineering technologies, materials sciences, and safety as they pertain to biorenewable systems.
+- Demonstrate knowledge of engineering technologies, sales, marketing, management and safety principles as they pertain to agricultural and biorenewable systems.

 - Graduates will be able to analyze and interpret data using relevant software, and demonstrate an ability to draw sound conclusions from data.

-- Graduates will be able to communicate, both orally and in writing, business and technical concepts within the context of biorenewable industries.
+- Graduates will be able to communicate, both orally and in writing, business and technical concepts within the context of agricultural and biorenewable industries.

 - Graduates will demonstrate knowledge of ethics and social justice issues including issues of race and equity and be able to practice ethical decision making.